 Hello!

-I’m a fifth year PhD student in the Penn Image Computing and Science (PICSL) at the University of Pennsylvania under the supervision of Prof. Paul Yushkevich.
+I’m a final year PhD candidate in the Penn Image Computing and Science (PICSL) at the University of Pennsylvania under the supervision of Prof. Paul Yushkevich.
 I’m interested in medical image analysis working on image segmentation and registration problems to aid image-guided surgery and develop computational methods and tools to understand neurodegenerative diseases.

 I completed my MSc. in computer science in the Shape Analysis Group at McGill University.
 I was supervised by Prof. Kaleem Siddiqi and Prof. Louis Collins at the Montreal Neurological Institute.
 My MSc. thesis was on “Spine Segmentation in Computed Tomography Images using Geometric Flows and Shape Priors”.
 See here or here.